ahmetaa/zemberek-nlp/classification/README.md

 For creating a classification model, we first need a `training set`.
 A file that contains documents and their labels.
 Training data should be prepared `fastText` style.
-For example, a training set that contains news titles and their categories ([Download](https://drive.google.com/drive/folders/1JBPExAeRctAXL2oGW2U6CbqfwIJ84BG7)):
+For example, a training set that contains news titles and their categories (You can [download](https://drive.google.com/drive/folders/1JBPExAeRctAXL2oGW2U6CbqfwIJ84BG7) the set):

     __label__magazin Jackie Chan'a yapmadıklarını bırakmadılar!
     __label__spor Fenerbahçe Akhisar'da çok rahat kazandı